Will-Helliwell/next_no_database_template/README.md

 This is a template project I set up from scratch to make future development quicker.

 Features:
-- Frotned - React-style frontend pages in NextJs framework
+- Frontend - React-style frontend pages in NextJs framework
 - Backend - Typescript backend files which can be deployed as serverless functions
 - CICD - CI pipeline runs ESlint and Prettier on whole repo.
 AUTomatic deployment to Vercel on merge/push to master.
 - No database connection yet (could use an ORM or not)